Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 If you have a knack for photography, sell your photos on stock photography websites like [Shutterstock](https://www.shutterstock.com), Adobe Stock, or Getty Images.
 Whenever someone purchases a license to use your photo, you earn a royalty.

+_Average Pay Selling Stock Photos:_ $0.25 - $5 per download, with potential for higher earnings for exclusive and high-demand images.

 _Photography Sales Initial Investment:_ Starting to sell photos on stock websites generally has a low initial investment.
 You'll need a camera (which could be a smartphone camera or a professional DSLR), access to photo editing software for post-processing, and a computer with an internet connection to upload your images.
 Some platforms might charge a small fee or commission upon selling photos.

 _Photography Sales Level of Difficulty:_ The level of difficulty can vary.
 It requires photography skills, an eye for appealing compositions, and knowledge of image editing.
 Understanding the preferences of the market and producing high-quality, unique, and commercially viable images can be challenging.
 However, with practice and dedication, one can improve and succeed.